psyburn/jsthenewblackpreparation/README.md

-Short instructions for the "JS is the new black" practical lecture.
+Set of short instructions for the "JS is the new black" practical lecture.

 Dependencies
 =========